Chukak/hash-table/readme.md

 ```

 #### Delete items
 To delete value by key call `delete` method from the `Table` class.
 Returns `True` if the deletion is successful otherwise `False`.
-Pass the name of the key as first.
+Pass the name of the key as the first parameter.
 ```python
 result = table.delete("key1");
 print(result) #True